 The development of next-generation electrical and optoelectronic devices depends on the study of semiconductor crystals with gapless and tunable gaps.
 Pb₁₋ₓSnₓTe) and Cd₃As₂ have drawn a lot of attention because of their unique electrical properties and possible uses in quantum computing, thermoelectric and topological devices (Dziawa et al., 2012 & Liu et al., 2014).
 A detailed understanding of the growth, synthesis, and characterization of these materials is critical for the breakthrough innovation of quantum and topological materials (Hasan & Kane, 2010).
 Cd₃As₂ offers a stable platform for investigating Dirac fermions in three-dimensional systems, while Pb₁₋ₓSnₓTe offers tunability, allowing precise control over the band gap (Neupane et al., 2014).
 Researching these materials enhances understanding of basic physics while opening the door to useful applications in thermoelectrics, quantum devices, and next-generation nanoelectronics (Zhang et al., 2019).

-2. Growth Techniques and Synthesis of Gapless Cd₃As₂ and Tunable-Gap Pb₁₋ₓSnₓTe Semiconductor Crystals and Comparisons
+Growth Techniques and Synthesis of Gapless Cd₃As₂ and Tunable-Gap Pb₁₋ₓSnₓTe Semiconductor Crystals and Comparisons

-2.1 Growth Techniques and Synthesis of Gapless Cd₃As₂ and Tunable-Gap Pb₁₋ₓSnₓTe Semiconductor Crystals
+2.1.
+Growth Techniques and Synthesis of Gapless Cd₃As₂ and Tunable-Gap Pb₁₋ₓSnₓTe Semiconductor Crystals